Pisay (film): Cast

+Production

+The film, was shot entirely inside the Philippine Science High School Main Campus in Quezon City and was directed by Solito, himself an alumnus of the school.

 Release

 The film was released on February 20, 2008, in the Philippines and was also shown in Canada, South Korea, Germany, France and Singapore at different film festivals.

 Awards

 Pisay won awards for Best Director, Best Production Design, and Audience Choice Awards at the 2008 Cinemalaya Philippine Independent Film Festival.
 Internationally, it won the Audience Award and International Jury Prize at the 2008 Vesoul Asian Film Festival.